zhaoyafei/design-kit/docs/index.md

 # Forms

-<p class="lead">Use forms to allow users to interact with the site and provide information to the company.</p>
+Use forms to allow users to interact with the site and provide information to the company.

 ---